Altinn/altinn-studio-docs/content/app/development/configuration/process/auto-delete/_index.en.md

 Practically the resource will be made inaccessible to the user after submission, while the service owner still has access according to the application's authorisation rules.

-If the end user attempts to access a hard deleted resource with a direct link they will recieve `404 - Not found` in respons.
+If the end user attempts to access a hard deleted resource with a direct link they will recieve `404 - Not found` in response.
 The resource will also not be visible in the message box or be listed in any API-responces.

 When the service owner confirms that the instance has been recieved on their end (complete confirmed),